 Since a lot has changed lately, a professionally designed website would offer new opportunities for your online business and marketing activities.
-The challenges and opportunities you face require an acceleration in the adoption of digital solutions.
+The challenges and opportunities you face require acceleration in the adoption of digital solutions.

-Spend Your Cash On Customer Experience
+Spend Your Cash on Customer Experience

 The objective of customer experience is to interact with your organisation and your customer during the duration of your business relationship.
 In other words, it is the impression your brand transmits to your customer.
 Positive customer experience is critical for your business to succeed.
 We all like happy customers, don’t we?
 And happy customers are likely to become loyal customers who will help boost your business.

 Think of the last time you had a good experience as a customer.
 Remember the ways that experience left you feeling.
 Happy, awesome!
-You felt like promoting that business and advocated that product and that brand— word-of-mouth marketing building your reputation on the go!
+You felt like promoting that business and advocating that product and that brand— word-of-mouth marketing building your reputation on the go!

 In contrast, think of the last time you had a poor experience as a customer.
 How did you feel?
-Did it impact on how you looked at that business as a whole?
+Did it impact how you looked at that business as a whole?

 That is why customer experience is so important.
 It is the impression your customer gets from your business through all the aspects of the buying process.
-It results on how they view your brand, and it will be an impact factor related to your success and your revenue.
+It results in how they view your brand, and it will be an impact factor related to your success and your revenue.

 HubSpot offers a great template to develop and analyse your Customer Experience Mapping here.
 Make a journey map and create buyer personas (or use some of your loyal clients as buyer personas) to obtain data and analyse ways you can create positive connections with your customers, get feedback and build useful content to help you better serve your customer needs.

-New Opportunities That Came With Covid-19
+New Opportunities That Came with Covid-19

 - Help others selflessly with your business services – more people are staying indoors, and lots are going online much more than before.
 Consider what you can give away for free.
 If you work with education, for instance, you could give away an introductory course.
 Many of those who accept your free course and are interested in the subject could enrol in subsequent paid courses.
-Primarily, you will be helping people during this virus crisis and indirectly benefiting of helping people out.
+Primarily, you will be helping people during this virus crisis and indirectly benefiting from helping people out.

-- Address customer’s experience during the time of Covid-19 to shape stronger connections in the future.
+- Address customer’s experiences during the time of Covid-19 to shape stronger connections in the future.
 The crisis has made us rethink the customer care we offer our clients.
 Now it is not just what customers want, but actually what they need.
-The interaction clients have at this time shape the trust and loyalty they develop towards your business.
-Are your clients feeling your concern, your care, your empathy towards their needs?
+The interaction clients have at this time shapes the trust and loyalty they develop towards your business.
+Are your clients feeling your concern, your care, and your empathy towards their needs?
 The Covid-19 crisis allows you to meet your customers where they are now and build capabilities to focus and personalise your connections with them.

 - Bring your business to your client’s homes.
-Some restaurants, food delivery companies, grocery shops, for instance, are doing just that.
+Some restaurants, food delivery companies, and grocery shops, for instance, are doing just that.
 And they are succeeding.
 A touch-free delivery system can be organised to protect clients and employees that will result from a convenience to a necessity and will leave lasting memories in your client’s minds.

 - Some “digitally resistant” customers are getting used to digital functionalities with the crisis and broadened their minds to new possibilities.
 Free trials are a great possibility that could ensure the continuity of services after the situation is gone.
-You, as a business owner, should offer the opportunity, adapt to increase the adoption and guarantee to maintain the same level of customer relationships after the crisis.
+You, as a business owner, should offer the opportunity, to adapt to increase the adoption and guarantee to maintain the same level of customer relationships after the crisis.
 Many new digital users will switch permanently to the latest offers and accept them as the “new normal”.

 - The crisis will finish at some point.
 Ensure your clients understand that the customer care you offer now will outlast Coronavirus.
 Economic impacts, of course, take longer to recover and leave scars.
-Make your business a leading company that understand the customer experiences and deliver to their needs.
+Make your business a leading company that understands the customer experiences and delivers to their needs.
 If your business depends on a brick-and-mortar building, imagine new ways you will use to reopen and adapt the shops to the new needs.
 Re-examine how your local shops will fulfil the necessary options to serve your clients better.

 - The Covid-19 crisis is also a great call for you to adopt agile innovation to serve new customer experiences to your clients rather than waiting for the perfect time in the future.
 Agility is crucial to building long-lasting customer experiences with long-lasting benefits.